Virtual Investment Banking Summer Internships

 Dr. Fauci Delays Timeline for Widespread Vaccine Availability in the US (Source: CNBC)

 Based on even the most optimistic assumptions, there is not enough assurance that widespread vaccination within the US would be achieved before Summer 2021.
-Heading into this, many firms and companies were under the belief that vaccination targets would be achieved by early April at the latest, which would give companies around two full months before interns would join in-person.
+Heading into this, many firms were under the belief that vaccination targets would be achieved by early April at the latest, which would give companies around two full months before interns would join in-person.

 However, these hopeful plans for in-person internships and the rapid deployment of the vaccine have been hampered by delays and now the confirmation by the NIAID Director, Dr. Fauci, may have been the final straw, as his statements validated the skepticism on the forecasts that the entire US population would be vaccinated around Spring 2021.